iiPythonx/RoBot/README.md

 ### Installation
 - Ensure that you have downloaded (and installed!)
 Python 3.6 or later (3.8+ recommended).
   - **This includes adding it to your path!**
-- Download the source code via the `Code` and `Download ZIP` buttons.
-- Locate the zip folder you downloaded and extract it.
+- Ensure that you have the latest version of git installed.
+- Clone the repository with `git clone https://github.com/ii-Python/RoBot`.
+- Enter the newly created directory with `cd RoBot`.
-- Install the dependencies by opening a terminal in the extracted directory and executing `pip install -r requirements.txt`.
+- Install the dependencies via pip: `python -m pip install -r requirements.txt`.

-### Using the Bot
+### Usage
+**Before attempting to start the bot, make sure you have a window open!
+It will raise `errors.NoRobloxInstance` otherwise.**

-- Open a Roblox game window
+- Join a new Roblox game and wait for it to load completely.
 - Double click (or launch by terminal) the `main.py` file.
-  - It could take 5 - 15 seconds to start up.
+  - Please note this could take a few seconds to initialize.
-  - Clicking on the graph that opens will move the bot to a certain coordinate.
+- Once started, you can use the GUI that shows up on your screen.

 You can also provide some options to the bot.
 To do this, make sure you're launching the bot via terminal.